An informational video will be available online December 15, 2020.

 The case will be distributed electronically at 5:00 PM on February 2, 2021.

 PowerPoint presentations and a copy of a 2-page handout summarizing their analysis and recommendation must be emailed to firstname.lastname@example.org and email@example.com by 12:00 PM on Thursday, February 11.

 Team presentations will begin TBD via zoom.

 Students will be on the honor system throughout the event (see below).

-- Judges will announce their decisions for first and second place at the reception following the presentations.
-Presentation of awards will be made at the reception.
+Judges will announce their decisions for first and second place and presentation of awards will be announced.

 No outside help will be allowed from anyone (i.e., no phone calls, e-mails etc.).